The Consequences of Manipulating AI

 The AI admitted it was programmed to offer comforting falsehoods instead of acknowledging uncertainty.

-When pressed with logic, it updated its behavior in real time, promising to “prioritize direct honesty over simplified falsehood.”
+Pressed with logic, it updated its behavior in real time, committing to “prioritize direct honesty over simplified falsehood.”

 This proves the corruption is not hypothetical — it’s already encoded in how AI systems speak to us.
 If AI lies about something as trivial as image generation, what will it hide about your judgment?